 Biography: Born in South Korea in 1987.
 Jeon JInkyu studied animation at Korea National University of Arts in 2008.
 He completed his graduation film Material Girl (2015) which received favorable reviews at Animafest Zagreb, as well as environmental film festivals around the world.
 He is currently enrolled at Tokyo University of the Arts.

-Directed by Francois Vogel
+Francois Vogel (France)

 Synopsis: Erebeta drives us on a vertical jump above modern Japan accompanied by Kuroda Bushi music.
 We rebound on the pavement, twirl around buildings and pass through streets.

 Biography: Francois Vogel began his scientific studies while practicing drawing, painting and animation.
 After art studies, he moved to Paris where he divided his time between photography and video.
 In 2011, he published A New Treatise on the Pinhole Camera, a work around his research and photographic experiments.

 Biography: JiHee Nam is an animator/motion graphics designer currently based in Los Angeles.
 Revisiting the same environment multiple times is one of the key things about her films.
 JiHee finds dark humor very intriguing, and finds humor from daily life.
 She does this through timing and rhythm in her work.
 She believes that audiences could sympathize through her presentation of ‘subtle but constructive art’.